-You must be knowing that it is Blackberry team who advised Apple on i OS 11 before they even launched it.
-So, the great features like no button and sliding up for closing an App on I Phone X is something which was originally developed by Blackberry ever since Blackberry Passport was launched in 2014.
+You must know that it is Blackberry team who advised Apple on i OS 11 before they even launched it.
+So, the great features like no button and sliding up for closing an app on I Phone X is something that was originally developed by Blackberry ever since Blackberry Passport was launched in 2014.
 This blog is my second in the series post review which I did last year.

 Read More About Blackberry Passport review in 2017

-I also assume that there was a deliberate attempt to shut down all great work Blackberry has been doing in Mobility (of course, they had plans to rebrand as a software company, which is now evident from rebranding exercise they did and all great work they are doing in Automotive, technology for embedded cars) No one would otherwise, lose a loyal following base like Blackberry OS users over the last decade.
+I also assume that there was a deliberate attempt to shut down all great work Blackberry has been doing in mobile devices (of course, they had plans to rebrand as a software company, which is now evident from the rebranding exercise they did and all the great work they are doing in Automotive, technology for embedded cars) No one would otherwise, lose such a loyal following base like Blackberry OS users have over the last decade.

-For the people looking to buy a new Blackberry Passport in 2018, Please note that Blackberry OS and Blackberry world will have its last day on 31st Of December, 2019
+For those looking to buy a new Blackberry Passport in 2018, Please note that Blackberry OS and Blackberry world will have their last day on 31st Of December, 2019

-To add more, last year, WhatsApp stopped supporting BB 10 OS, Google stopped supporting BB 10 OS, a lot of paid apps were taken out of Blackberry ecosystem, and blackberry was also ready to support i OS 11 on day zero of launch, in fact, Blackberry hosted an event for “How iOS 11 Will Impact Your Mobility Strategy” which were otherwise business rivals in mobility until 2017.
+To add more, last year, WhatsApp stopped supporting BB 10 OS, Google stopped supporting BB 10 OS, a lot of paid apps were taken out of the Blackberry ecosystem, and blackberry was also ready to support i OS 11 on day zero of launch, in fact, Blackberry hosted an event for “How iOS 11 Will Impact Your Mobility Strategy” which were otherwise business rivals in the mobile device industry until 2017.

-Blackberry has clearly missed the opportunity to leverage the large fan user base on BB 10 OS, who were forced to move to Android which is very different from BB 10 OS.
+Blackberry has clearly missed its opportunity to leverage the large fan user base on BB 10 OS, who were forced to move to Android which is very different from BB 10 OS.

 Apps that work on Blackberry Passport

 Many argue that Blackberry Passport is too outdated to be used in 2018.
-Surprisingly, there are still buyers for new Blackberry on Amazon across the globe.
+Surprisingly, there are still buyers for the new Blackberry on Amazon across the globe.
 I bought one personally at India, and another one recently in Canada.
-I have been using this device for some time now and this device just works fine with some tweaks and tricks.
-I will talk about apps that are a daily need and whether they work fine on Blackberry Passport in 2018 or not in this section.
+I have been using this device for some time now and it just works fine with some tweaks and tricks.
+I will talk about apps that are a daily need and whether or not they work on Blackberry Passport in 2018.

-Thumb rule number 1, If you have an app on Blackberry world that works for you (bare minimum) – prefer using this over any 3rd party patched or Android app, reason being, the later one will actually slow down the system and drain more battery.
+Thumb rule number 1, If you have an app on Blackberry world that works for you (bare minimum) – use this over any 3rd party patched or Android app, the reason being that the latter one will actually slow down the system and drain more battery.

-Thus, more 3rd party apps or patched apps from Android, chances are that you will slow down your Blackberry.
+Thus, the more 3rd party apps or patched apps you have from Android, the higher the chances that you will slow down your Blackberry.

-I have covered detailed instructions about pathing of apps and installation of apps from Google Play store in my detailed blog here.
+I have covered detailed instructions about patching of apps and installation of apps from Google Play store in my detailed blog here.

-Something that’s a must needed app nowadays, just download the stock make from Google play store, it’s the best app you can get.
-There are multiple versions of Blackberry world though, which are bit outdated and not as user-friendly as stock one from Google.
+This is currently a must-have app nowadays, just download the stock make from Google play store, it’s the best app you can get.
+There are multiple versions of Blackberry world though, which are a bit outdated and not as user-friendly as the stock one from Google.
 The battery is not an issue with this app.